 There are so many ways to spend your time in Kilmartin and the surrounding areas including stunning walks, mountain bike trails, paddleboarding, kayaking, and fishing while you are in the heart of historic Scotland.

 The very active Kilmartin Museum celebrates the many ancient treasures found in Kilmartin Glen with archaeological digs and events happening all year round.
-Having just received a £6m grant to expand, Kilmartin Museum will be under refurbishment from Winter 2019 for 2-years.
-The cafe and their fabulous cakes will be open from March 2020.
+Having just received a £6m grant to expand, Kilmartin Museum will be under refurbishment from Winter 2020 for 2-years.
+The cafe and their fabulous cakes will temporarily move to a new building during the works.

 Kilmartin Castle is the ideal stop for cyclists on ‘The Caledonian Way’ – National Route 78 of the National Cycle Network passes through the village.